ykk136/klogg/DOCUMENTATION.md

 |`not`           |Logical NOT, Negate the logical sense of the input.
 Input must be enclosed in `()` (eg: `not("x")`)|

 *klogg* keeps track of used search patterns and provides autocomplete for them.
-This history can be cleared from the search text box context menu.
+This history can be edited or cleared from the search text box context menu.
 Autocomplete is case-sensitive if this option is selected for matching regular expressions.
+The size of autocomplete history is configured in general options.

 In addition to the filtered window, the match overview on the right-hand side of the screen offers a view of the position of matches in the log